-In Austria, no maximum content has been set, but there are minimum requirements for the marketing of table potatoes in the Table Potato Marketing Ordinance to avoid a high glycoalkaloids content.
+In Austria, there are additional minimum requirements for the marketing of table potatoes in the Ordinance on the Marketing of Table Potatoes to avoid high glycoalkaloids content.
 For example, potatoes must be free of conspicuous green tubers.
-For Class I potatoes, a slight green coloration of no more than 1/8 of the surface is allowed.
+For Class I potatoes, a slight green coloration of no more than 1/8 of the surface area is allowed.
 For Class II potatoes, a slight green coloration that can be removed by normal peeling is allowed.

 - Store potato in a cool, dark and dry place

 - Do not eat old, dried, green or sprouting potatoes

 - Generously remove green spots and eyes (sprout buds)